NET WORTH: Unknown

 FUNDING AREAS: Environment, Health, Education & Youth, Policy, Arts

-BACKGROUND: John Howard Burbank III earned a BA from Duke University, and an MBA from Stanford.
-He held various investment research positions with Bay Area hedge funds and as an equity analyst and consultant at JMG Triton Offshore.
-In 2000, he founded Passport Capital.
+BACKGROUND: John Howard Burbank III earned a BA from Duke University and an MBA from Stanford.
+Early in his career, he held various investment research positions with Bay Area hedge funds.
+Later, he worked as equity analyst and consultant at the JMG Triton Offshore Fund.
+In 2000, he founded Passport Capital, which specializes in global investments.

-HEALTH: Grantees have included Breast Cancer Fund, Leukemia & Lymphoma Society-Greater SF, and National Multiple Sclerosis Society.
+HEALTH: Burbank’s grantees in the area of health have included the Leukemia & Lymphoma Society of Greater San Francisco and the National Multiple Sclerosis Society.

-OTHER: Passport’s grantmaking has supported policy organizations like Public Citizen which “advocates for a healthier and more equitable world by making government work for the people and by defending democracy from corporate greed” and arts outfits like Cutting Ball Theater.
+OTHER: Burbank has supported Public Citizen, an organization “advocates for a healthier and more equitable world by making government work for the people and by defending democracy from corporate greed.”
+He has also supported the San Francisco-based Cutting Ball Theater.

-The Passport Foundation does not provide a clear avenue of contat but below is an address:
+The Passport Foundation does not provide a clear avenue of contact but below is an address:

 1 Market St., Ste.
 2200, Steuart Tower